Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Create an origin access identity (OAI) in CloudFront.
 Modify the S3 bucket policy to allow only the new OAI to access the bucket contents.
 Create an interface VPC endpoint for CloudFront to securely communicate with the ALB.
 - [ ] Create an origin access identity (OAI) in CloudFront.
 Modify the S3 bucket policy to allow only the new OAI to access the bucket contents.
 Associate the ALB with a security group that allows only incoming traffic from the CloudFront service to communicate with the ALB.

 ### An company is using AWS Secrets Manager to store secrets that are encrypted using a CMK and are stored in the security account 111122223333.
-One of the company’s production accounts.
+One of the company's production accounts.
 444455556666, must to retrieve the secret values from the security account 111122223333.
 A security engineer needs to apply a policy to the secret in the security account based on least privilege access so the production account can retrieve the secret value only.
 Which policy should the security engineer apply?

 ![Question 203 option A](images/question203_1.png)